scionproto/scion/doc/ControlPlanePKI.md

 ### Certificate Section: Validity

 The following fields must be used to determine whether a certificate is valid.
-Timestamps are unsigned 64-bit integers in seconds since the Unix epoch.

-- __NotBefore__: Time before which this Cert cannot be used to verify signatures.
+- __NotBefore__: timestamp.
+Time before which this Cert cannot be used to verify signatures.
-- __NotAfter__: Time after which this Cert may no longer be used to verify signatures.
+- __NotAfter__: timestamp.
+Time after which this Cert may no longer be used to verify signatures.

 The full validity period must be covered by the validity period of the signing certificate/TRC.